rchandra20/rchandra20/README.md

 - ☁️ &nbsp; AWS Cloud Builder
 - 🎓 &nbsp; B.S.E. in CS from University of Michigan
-- 💼 &nbsp; Assoc.
-Solutions Architect at AWS
+- 💼 &nbsp; Solutions Architect at AWS

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>